-Nephrology billing is one of the most complex specialties in healthcare.
-Between monthly capitation payments for end-stage renal disease (ESRD), bundled dialysis services, and strict Medicare documentation rules, even experienced billing teams make costly mistakes.
+Nephrology billing is one of the toughest specialties out there.
+With monthly capitation payments for end-stage renal disease (ESRD), bundled services, and strict Medicare rules, even seasoned billing teams can make costly mistakes.
 The result?
-Denied claims, lost revenue, and audit exposure that puts your practice at risk.
+Denied claims, lost revenue, and audit flags that put your practice at risk.
+Many of these issues stem from a misunderstanding of the complex rules for Nephrology Dialysis Billing.
+This guide is here to help you protect your practice.
+We’ll walk through the common red flags and show you how to build a billing process that stands up to scrutiny.

 Contact AMS Solutions today for a free consultation and find out how our nephrology billing specialists can help your practice collect every dollar it earns.